Devotional Thought : 2 Corinthians 4:18

 “So we fix our eyes not on what is seen, but on what is unseen.
 For what is seen is temporary but what is unseen is eternal” 2 Corinthians 4:18.

-Often the devil tries to lull us into fixing our eyes on what is seen as if that is all there is rather than following Paul’s instruction to fix our eyes on what is unseen.
+Often the devil tries to lull us into fixing our eyes on what is seen as if that’s all there is, rather than following Paul’s instruction to fix our eyes on what is unseen.
 A pastor friend of ours had a heart attack and actually died before being revived.
-He spent a few fleeting moments aware that he was in the Presence of the Lord.
-He said it was so beautiful he didn’t want to come back.
-What is unseen is the true reality and sometimes it is pain that wakes us up to it
+He spent a few fleeting moments aware that he was in the presence of God.
+He said it was so beautiful that he didn’t want to come back.
+What is unseen is the true reality and sometimes it’s pain that wakes us up to it.